davidwinterstein/curlbin/README.md

-# shem
+# curlbin

 **[curlbin](https://gitlab.winterstein.one/web-apps/curlbin)** is a simple tool to provide cli scripts centrally for execution via curl, so they can be managed centrally without need of updating them anywhere else.

 ---

 On the main page, there is a filterable list of all files in the [`scripts`](scripts/) folder.\
-The description is autimatically gathered from the scripts - the page looks for a line beginning with `# DESCRIPTION:` and displays the text after the colon.
+The description is autimatically gathered from the scripts - the page looks for a line beginning with `# DESCRIPTION:` and displays the text after the colon.\
 ![screenshot 'main'](inc/img/screenshot_main.png)

-Scripts are linked to their raw versions, so they can be viewed in the browser.
+Scripts are linked to their raw versions, so they can be viewed in the browser.\
 ![screenshot 'script'](inc/img/screenshot_script.png)

 ---